-- If you need assistance in finding an advisor you should contact the biomedical sciences department who will assess your academic and pre-professional needs and assign you an advisor with in-depth knowledge in your areas of study.
+- If you need assistance in finding an advisor you should contact the Biomedical Sciences Department who will assess your academic and pre-professional needs and assign you an advisor with in-depth knowledge in your areas of study.

 Because of sequential prerequisites, limited course offerings, and tight course scheduling, students seeking formal admission to the degree program must begin to plan their program with a Cell and Molecular Biology (CMB) advisor in the Department of Biomedical Sciences early during their freshman year.

-Formal admission to the Cell and Molecular Biology (CMB) major requires completion of at least 25 hours of course work, including BMS 110, BMS 231, and CHM 160 and CHM 161, and a cumulative and science GPA of 2.50 or higher.
+Formal admission to the Cell and Molecular Biology (CMB) major requires completion of at least 25 hours of course work, including BMS 110, BMS 111, BMS 231, and CHM 160 and CHM 161, and a cumulative and science GPA of 2.50 or higher.
 A student must achieve a grade of "C" or better in all specific general education requirements (A below), all required BMS core courses (B1 below), and all requirements from other departments (B2 below).
 A grade of "C" or better must be obtained in a prerequisite course prior to taking a sequential course.
 In the terminal semester each CMB major is required to take a comprehensive assessment examination in Cell and Molecular biology.

 The admission process